 You might wonder why this easily accessible, family-style mountain hut is described in this guide for loners?
 As mentioned in the title, it is because an unjustly disregarded itinerary that starts in Pramousse makes this walk unexpectedly interesting.

-- when this guide was written (Autumn 2012), no signs indicated the start of the climb south of Pramousse, as if it was deliberately kept secret,
+- as I am writing this report (Autumn 2012), no signs indicate the start of the climb south of Pramousse, as if it was deliberately kept secret,

 - the 1:25,000 scale Swiss maps only show an intermittent path,

 - the village of Arolla is the most logical and practical choice to start for the Cabane de la Tsa, especially for the tourists staying at the station.

 All these reasons, as well as the lack of precise information, did make me think twice before actually attempting this itinerary.
 Sometimes it is only on-site that you know something will work out - and this was the case here.
 I had actually even planned a replacement itinerary (Col des Ignes, on the other side of the valley) in case I had to abandon half way up.

 This description therefore covers the climb up to the mountain hut via this alternative route and the way down by the usual path to Arolla.
 Then the itinerary follows the Borgne d'Arolla river and then the road and a path to bring you back to Pramousse.

 Pramousse is a pretty hamlet that lies below the road to Arolla.
 The walk starts at the bus stop where a sign gives a walking time of 2h20 for the Cabane de la Tsa.
 As you will soon see, this time is for the itinerary via Arolla, but you need to follow this path for about 10 minutes.